 How can officers reap the full benefit of a thermal camera without putting themselves in danger?

 Thermal markers eliminate the confusion

-With the help of infrared science, the marker will reflect back to the camera a black or white signature (depending on camera settings), clearly telling the camera operator where they are.
+The marker will reflect back to the thermal camera a black or white signature (again depending on your palette settings), and clearly tell the operator where they are.

-Currently, the vinyl markers used today are difficult to see at a distance, will completely disappear in the dark, and can only be viewed with the naked eye.
-Basically, handicapping any thermal imaging camera’s effectiveness.
+Vinyl markers are difficult to see at a distance, completely disappear in the dark, and are only visible to the naked eye.

-We took a vinyl and thermal film letter “K” and laid them side by side on a police car.
-You can see them both with the naked eye but when viewed with the thermal imager the thermal “K” is eye-popping.
+To test the difference, we took a vinyl “K” and thermal “K” and laid them side by side on a police car.

 The difference is astounding!
 Watch video!

-These markers are currently available in black, 24″ letter and numbers or a custom design.
+These markers are currently available in black, 20″ letters and numbers or a custom design.

 Equip your fleet today!